marijnh/Eloquent-JavaScript/17_canvas.md

 {{index "rotate method", "translate method"}}

-So if we translate by 10 horizontal pixels twice, everything will be drawn 20 pixels to the right.
+If we translate by 10 horizontal pixels twice, everything will be drawn 20 pixels to the right.
 If we first move the center of the coordinate system to (50,50) and then rotate by 20 ((degree))s (about 0.1π ((radian))s), that rotation will happen _around_ point (50,50).

 {{figure {url: "img/transform.svg", alt: "Diagram showing the result of stacking transformations.
 The first diagram translates and then rotates, causing the translation to happen normally and rotation to happen around the target of the translation.
 The second diagram first rotates, and then translates, causing the rotation to happen around the origin and the translation direction to be tilted by that rotation.", width: "9cm"}}}